 (1) The “Phi” phenomenon.
 That refers to the observation that we can perceive continuous movement although only a sequence of static images is presented, this is also known as “apparent motion”.
 Max Wertheimer (1912) called it “phi” because he studied circular motion where the angle phi parameterised the step size.
 The phi phenomenon is the basis of all movie and TV technology.

 (2) “Colour Phi”.
-Now comes the deep thing: Those observers, who do see motion in this situation, may also observe the colour change “along the way”, e.g. at midpoint.
-This was first described by Kolers and Michael von Grünau (1976, I knew the latter well, he sadly passed away much too early).
-That we can see an object turn blue when it doesn’t exist yet, is amazing and made much use of by the philosopher Daniel Dennet in his “Consciousness explained” (1991).
-See Selmer Bringsjorde for a counter argument.
+Now comes the deep thing: Those observers who do see motion in this situation may also observe the colour change “along the way”, e.g. at the midpoint.
+This was first described by Kolers and Michael von Grünau (1976).
+I knew the latter well; he sadly passed away much too early.
+That we can see an object turn blue when it doesn’t exist yet is amazing and made much use of by the philosopher Daniel Dennett in his “Consciousness Explained” (1991).
+See [Selmer Bringsjorde](http://homepages.rpi.edu/%7Ebrings/SELPAP/phi/phi.htmlc{:target=”_blank” rel=”noopener”} for a counterargument.